mordrax/elm-at-phd-book/GLOSSARY.md

 The _helpful_ butler who knows a bunch of useful FP things, so named to avoid namespace conflicts with other popular modules that uses Helper as a top level module name.

 ## Lookup
-A repository of static domain data such as enums, insurance products, users etc...
-Lookup is useful for displaying string representations of ids.
+A record containing all static domain data such as enums, insurance products, users etc... which are downloaded at login.
+Lookup is useful for displaying friendly string representations of ids and such for dropdown selections and business data.

 ## FUN!
 A reference to Dwarf Fortress where 'losing is fun'.
 Much in a similar vein, extensible records can get very confusing very quickly.